NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ### Most Frequently Mutated Genes

-The project detail page also reports the genes that have somatic mutations in the greatest numbers of cases in a graphical and tabular format.
+The Project Summary page also reports the genes that have somatic mutations in the greatest numbers of cases in a graphical and tabular format.

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")